Amarant1503/BeerSommelierBot/docs/README.md

 c) HTTPS tunnel
 Telegram does not allow bots to host everywhere - only secure connections allowed.
 That's what this section is about HTTPS tunnel will help you to establish connection between your bot and Telegram.
-Here's free (but request-per-minute limited - see free ngrok account limitations) way to do this in like 5 minutes
+Here's free (but request-per-minute limited - see free ngrok account limitations) way to do this in like 5 minutes:

 	0) Register at https://ngrok.com/ , download unix executable, register your auth token
 	1) Specify your https tunnel parameters in ngrok.yml - again, example file awaits you in the "docs" folder
 	2) Run ngrok as service(daemon) by configuring a new daemon, specified here as 'ngrok.service'